easytarget/microPyEZfonts/README.md

 All provided font modules contain and retain the original copyright notices from the source '.bdf' files, most are very 'free'; but the proportional X11 derived fonts need extra consideration.
 See the documentation on the font index pages for more.

-**Unicode** font modules need to made on demand using the `bdf2dict` tool, see the Unicode [README](/Unicode/README.md) for examples.
+## Unicode font packs?
-* There is no sensible way of grouping general Unicode fonts into packs that are small enought to be useful on micropython devices.
-The most popular blocks have thousands of characters in them and the resulting files are too large to use sensibly.
+There is no sensible way of grouping general Unicode fonts into packs that are small enought to be useful on micropython devices.
+The most popular blocks have thousands of characters in them and the resulting files are too large to use sensibly Instead; tooling and examples are provided to help you make a custom font pack with the glyphs and characters you need, and no excess.
-* Instead; sources tooling and examples are provided to help you make a custom font pack with the glyphs and characters you need, and no excess.
+* The `bdf2dict` tool (below) is designed to be easy to install and use, just requiring Python3.7 or higher
-* The `bdf2dict` tool is designed to be easy to install and use, just requiring Python3.7 or higher.
+  * The [Unicode](unicode/README.md) page has an example and notes about unicode font sources.
   * You can specify your own charset when prompted on the command line (or via a file/arguments/stdin).
   * The script will output a python font module containing only the characters requested, plus an ascii-art map of the glyphs.
   * The [efont](http://openlab.ring.gr.jp/efont/) unicode fonts are provided in the Unicode folder, but other fonts in the Latin-1 folder also provide unicode characters; these are noted in the Unicode README.

 # Font creator: [`bdf2dict.py`](bdf2dict.py)

 All the fonts packs provided here were made with this tool, it is a simple to use CPythom (not microPython) script that can import and process a `.bdf` font file and extract just the characters you need into a `.py` font file.
-I is fully compatible with Unicode characters and fonts.
+It is fully compatible with Unicode characters and fonts.

-See [`BDF2DICT.md`](BDF2DICT.md) for documentation and usage instructions, the [Unicode](Unicode) README has a write-up and demonstration + example of using this to make a Unicode font for a project.
+See [`BDF2DICT.md`](BDF2DICT.md) for further documentation and usage instructions, and the Unicode [readme](Unicode/README.md)

 ## Drivers